pieter/gitx/Site/UserManual/text/03 - Committing.markdown

 #### Committing

 Once you have staged all your changes, you can commit them.
 Enter a commit message in the center pane, but remember to use proper commit messages: your first line should be a short description of what you have changed, on which you can elaborate below that.
 Make sure the subject of your commit is short enough to fit in GitX's history view!
-Pressing the commit button will hopefully convey to you that the commit was succesful, and also give you the commit hash.
+Pressing the commit button will hopefully convey to you that the commit was successful, and also give you the commit hash.